dojo/docs/dojox/calendar.rst

    * Calendar: allows mouse and keyboard interactions,
    * MobileCalendar: allows touch interactions.

-For advanced developer, views (see class diagram) can be mixed with Mouse and Keyboard or Touch classes to enable respective interactions.
+For advanced development, views (see class diagram) can be mixed with Mouse and Keyboard or Touch classes to enable respective interactions.

 Selection
 ---------